 Plus, you must identify when your buyers take too many actions to accomplish their goals.
-Believe it or not, minimising the steps that a customer takes may seem risky, but it makes for higher conversion rates.
+Believe it or not, minimising a customer’s steps may seem risky, but it makes for higher conversion rates.

 B) Customer Pain Points And Obstacles

-Highlighting and talking about such potential obstacles in the journey map could help you reduce or resolve them.
+Highlighting and discussing such potential obstacles in the journey map could help you reduce or resolve them.
 For instance, you could incorporate a detailed FAQ section on your website answering all the queries about shipping charges.

 C) Customer Motivations And Emotions